beomjookim/Algo-Problem-Solving-I/readme.md

 - I went over all the level 1, 2, 3 problems
 - I distinguished the problems by difficulty after solving them.

-    ○: no need to try the problem again, EZ!
+    ○: no need to try the problem again, EZ!!

     ☆: remind the tips from solving the question after